NickHodges/Nick-Blog/src/content/post/Character.md

 tags:
   - life
   - opinion
-description: "What is wrong with preferring character over race?"
+description: 'What is wrong with preferring character over race?'
 ---

 One of the things I like to say, because I firmly believe it, is this: